dss-extensions/opendss-svn-mirror/trunk/Distrib/BitrockInstaller/readme.txt

        - Distance (21) and incremental distance (TD21) types added to Relay
        - fix voltage base for 3-phase VCCS in RMS mode
        - VCCS will cease to inject current when a terminal opens, e.g., by a Relay
+       - VCCS injects positive sequence current only when in RMS mode
+       - Distance (21) and TD21 relays have a reverse-looking flag

 Open Issues
 ===========